 Although cervical cancer is almost completely preventable and treatable, it kills over 300,000 women each year around the world, with 1 woman diagnosed every minute.
 90% of these women live in poor countries, where vaccines and screening are not commonly provided.

 Various campaigns have been done to raise awareness about cervical cancer and its link with HPV but more is never enough.
-Here is your complete guide to cervical cancer in Hong Kong, reviewed by Dr. Patricia Poon, specialist in Clinical Oncology from Hong Kong.
+Here is your complete guide to cervical cancer in Hong Kong, reviewed by Dr. Patricia Poon, specialist in Clinical Oncology in Hong Kong.

 What is Cervical Cancer?